-As indicated in Table 3, 51 UMRA points of order have been raised in the House.
+As indicated in Table 3, 61 UMRA points of order have been raised in the House.
 Only one of these points of order, the first one, which was raised on March 28, 1996, in opposition to a proposal to add a minimum wage increase to the Contract With America Advancement Act of 1996, resulted in the House voting to reject consideration of a proposed provision.
-During the 111th, 112th, and 113th Congresses, to date, UMRA points of order in the House have often been raised not to challenge unfunded federal mandates per se, but to use the 10 minutes of debate allowed each House Member initiating an UMRA point of order to challenge the pace of legislative consideration, limitations on the offering of amendments to appropriations bills, or the inclusion of earmarks in legislation.64
+During the 111th-114th Congresses, UMRA points of order in the House have often been raised not to challenge unfunded federal mandates per se, but to use the 10 minutes of debate allowed each House Member initiating an UMRA point of order to challenge the pace of legislative consideration, limitations on the offering of amendments to appropriations bills, or the inclusion of earmarks in legislation.